NathanKr/fresh-inbox-using-google-apps-scipt/README.md

 <img src='./figs/authorization-step-6.png' alt='Step 6' />

 <h3>Executions</h3>
-The executions of moveOldEmails appear in a red circle in the following image.
+The executions of <code>moveOldEmails</code> appear in a red circle in the following image.
 You can see one with type Editor (i.e., executed using the Run button) and two executions with type Time-Driven, which were invoked automatically using the trigger.